 This years International Lighthouses and Lightships on the Air weekend took place over the 20/21 August.
 Once again we were fortunate to be guests of the Cabot Cruising Club on the John Sebastian (Former Light Vessel 55) in Bathurst Basin, part of Bristols historic City Docks.

 Typically we plan to operate from about 10:00 – 16:00 and the plan on Saturday was to get to site about 09:30 to give time to set up the rig and antenna.
 The usual thing happened and at 09:30 Andy G7KNA was just leaving home.
-Putting out a call on GB3ZB one of our local 70cm analogue repeaters to try to contact Mark M0SKV to inform him that it would be closer to 10:00 before he arrived on site.
+To inform the Clubs Special Events Manager a call was made on GB3ZB, one of our local 70cm analogue repeaters, to try to contact Mark M0SKV to inform him that it would be closer to 10:00 before Andy G7KNA arrived on site.

 Mark M0SKV wasn't contactable at first but Martin M0JEA popped up, he too was in the process of getting to site but being equipped with a 2m capability was able to try to reach Mark M0SKV via GB3WR where Mark M0SKV was known to operate.
 Mark M0SKV also joined the conversation shortly afterwards, he too was late leaving home.